Doghouse-Mike/my-notes/content/Convert dot io.md

 https://convertio.co

-Handy tool to convert pixel art to vector images.
+Handy tool to convert pixel-based art to vector images.
 Bit of a sketchy job, but good for basics.